Android personal app list

 Honorable mentions :

-- Warden : Replaced by AppManager (only in name as I use Warden).
+- Warden : Replaced by AppManager (only in name as I still use Warden).
 Seems to be abandoned since there's no updates past 2020.

 AppManager by MuntashirAkon